 5. Learn defensive driving

 Chances are you’ve picked up bad habits since you first got your license.
-A defensive driving course can help you brush up on the rules of the road, which in turn helps you avoid tickets and accidents, which in turn saves you money on car insurance (we should know).
+A defensive driving course can help you brush up on the rules of the road, which in turn helps you avoid tickets and accidents, which in turn saves you money on car insurance (check out our car insurance discounts).

 Send thank-you notes